atharvaj1234/Bootcamp/CSS/Readme.md

-# CSS Tasks
+# CSS Tasks on Day 1
-This Repository Consists of every task completed by Me, in the BootCamp CSS Sessions Provided by EDBA Academy.
+This Repository Consists of every task completed by Me on Day 1 of the BootCamp CSS Sessions Provided by EDBA Academy.

 ### Installation
 To run this projects you will need: